Measurement of $^{3,4}$He($K^-, \pi^0$)$^{3,4}_\Lambda$H reaction cross section and evaluation of hypertriton $\Lambda$ binding energy: Summary

-This result provides a more precise determination of the hypertriton binding energy, which is essential for resolving the hypertriton lifetime puzzle and understanding the $\Lambda N$ interaction in light hypernuclei.
+This result provides a determination of the $\Lambda$ binding energy of hypertriton using an alternative, theoretically grounded approach, which is essential for resolving the hypertriton lifetime puzzle and for understanding the $\Lambda N$ interaction in light hypernuclei.
 Furthermore, the observed production cross section ratio $R_{34} \sim 1/3$, combined with the spin non-flip nature of the $(K^-,\pi^0)$ reaction, supports that the ground-state spin of $^3_\Lambda\text{H}$ is $J = 1/2$.
 Ongoing data analysis with the newly obtained data from February 2025 will focus on further refining the hypertriton lifetime measurement, which is expected to shed light on the extensively debated puzzle in the hypernuclear physics.